-In order for you to know what your break-even point, you need to develop your coffee shop menu, coffee brewing equipment needed, space requirements, etc., which will all impact your startup costs, as well as your operational fixed and variable costs.
+In order for you to know what your break-even point is, you need to develop your coffee shop menu, coffee brewing equipment needed, space requirements, etc., which will all impact your startup costs, as well as your operational fixed and variable costs.

 By doing your due diligence and appropriate budgeting, you’ll be in a much better position to finance your business until it is self-sustainable (or profitable).